pitchmuc/adobe-analytics-api-2.0/docs/knowledgegraph.md

 ## Ontology

+> This section is also shipped as a standalone file, [`aanalytics2/resources/kg_ontology.md`](../aanalytics2/resources/kg_ontology.md), which the [MCP server](./mcp_server.md#knowledge-graph-ontology-resource) serves to LLM clients as the `ontology://knowledge-graph` resource.
+Keep the two in sync when the schema changes.

 ### Namespaces

 For a company with ID `{companyId}`, the following namespaces are minted at instantiation and stored in `kg.namespaces`: